Fukushima disaster: Is TEPCO nuclear plant still a safety risk? | DW | 26.02.2021

 "They cannot fully manage these sites and, I would say, they do not have the capabilities to manage nuclear facilities."

-Azby Brown, lead researcher for the nuclear monitoring organization Safecast Japan, agrees that the company has made progress in the decommissioning work, but errors keep cropping up.
+Azby Brown, lead researcher for the nuclear monitoring organization Safecast Japan, agrees that the company has made progress in the decommissioning work, but says that errors keep cropping up.

 "A lot of things they are doing very well, because this is a hugely challenging operation, so we have to give them credit for that, but there are still some gaping holes that management really needs to plug if they want to begin to rebuild public trust," he said.